Teddy312/Snakey-NX/README.md

   - Minus to Pause/Unpause
   - L to return to Menu when game over
   - ZL to restart when game over
+- Multiplayer Controls
+  - Plus to spawn player 2
+  Player 2 Controls
+  - Game Controls
+    - Y to move Left
+    - A to move Right
+    - X to move Up
+    - B to move Down

 # Installation